isomerpages/nparks-naturekakis/index.md

   - infopic:
       title: Nature Kakis Network
       subtitle: learn about our
-      description: Learn more about the Nature Kakis programme, and how communities can contribute to Singapore’s vision of a City in Nature
+      description: Learn more about Nature Kakis Network, and how communities can contribute to Singapore’s vision of a City in Nature.
       button: About us
       url: /nature-kakis/about/
       alt: Image alt text